ibm-cloud-docs/hp-virtual-servers/tutorial-secure-build-server.md

 Locked        false
 ```

-### 3. Run the following commands to install the container registry CLI plugin and to create a new namespace `secureimages` in your container registry.
+### 3. Run the following commands to install the container registry CLI plug-in and to create a new namespace `secureimages` in your container registry.
 ```
 ibmcloud plugin install container-registry ibmcloud cr region-set us-south